Motif Estimation via Subgraph Sampling: The Fourth Moment Phenomenon: Proofs of Theorem and Proposition

 \subsection{Proof of Theorem \ref{thm:wass}}

-In this section we prove Theorem \ref{thm:wass}.
 This is a consequence of a more general result about the asymptotic normality of multilinear forms in the variables $\{X_u: u \in V(G_n)\}$, which might be of independent interest.
 To state this general result, we need a few definitions: Fix an integer $r \geq 1$ and consider a function $\alpha : V(G_n)_{r} \to \mathbb{R}_{\ge 0}$.
 Define